Â Â Â Â Â Â Nikolai Rerikh, Guests from Overseas, 1901, Tretyakov Gallery, Â Moscow (public domain)

 Oseberg Prow detail in carved wood including serpentine (drekkar) bow (public domain)

-Oseberg carved oak keel and elaborate running gripping beast motif (public domain)
+Carved Oseberg oak keel with elaborate running gripping beast motif (public domain)

 Carved hardwood animal head (one of 5) in Oseberg Ship Burial (public domain)